prrao87/microbiome-analysis/uBiome_explore/README.md

 # Explore individual uBiome JSON raw files
+I wrote about this exercise and how I explored my uBiome raw data on [Medium.](https://medium.com/@laminarflow027/the-effect-of-a-high-fiber-diet-on-my-microbiome-d426c6bc29f8)

+These Python scripts do the following:

 - Visualize either an individual uBiome raw JSON file's results
 - Compare two results to see which bacterial taxonomies changed the most.